Ed Dwight

-Edward Joseph (Ed) Dwight Jr. (born September 9, 1933) is an American sculptor, author, and former test pilot.
-He is the first African American to have entered the Air Force training program from which NASA selected astronauts.
-He was controversially not selected to officially join NASA.
+Edward Joseph Dwight Jr. (born September 9, 1933) is an American sculptor, author, retired test pilot, and astronaut.
+Dwight enlisted in the U.S. Air Force in 1953 and was commissioned a lieutenant in 1955.
+In 1961, at the direction of President John F. Kennedy, he became the first African American to enter the Air Force training program from which NASA selected astronauts.
+Although he completed training at the Aerospace Research Pilot School in 1963 and advanced to the second round of the program, he was controversially not selected for the Astronaut Corps.

+Dwight finally traveled into space on the Blue Origin NS-25 mission in 2024, becoming the oldest person to ever participate in a spaceflight, a record previously held by William Shatner.
+In 2020, he became an honorary member of the U.S. Space Force during a ceremony at the Pentagon.

+An accomplished sculptor, Dwight has completed a number of public monuments, including the Texas African American History Memorial on the grounds of the Texas State Capitol, and the African American History Monument on the grounds of the South Carolina State House.

 Biography

 Early life

-Dwight was born on September 9, 1933, in the racially segregated Kansas City, Kansas area, to Georgia Baker Dwight and Edward Dwight Sr., who played second base and centerfield for the Kansas City Monarchs and other Negro league teams from 1924 to 1937.
+Dwight was born on September 9, 1933, in the racially segregated Kansas City, Kansas area, to Georgia Baker Dwight (1910–2006) and Edward Joseph Dwight Sr. (1905–1975), who played second base and centerfield for the Kansas City Monarchs and other Negro league teams from 1924 to 1937.

-At age 4, Dwight built a toy airplane out of orange crates in his backyard.
+At age four, Dwight built a toy airplane out of orange crates in his backyard.
 As a child, he was an avid reader and talented artist who was mechanically gifted and enjoyed working with his hands.
 He attended grade school at Our Lady of Perpetual Help in Kansas City.
 While delivering newspapers, he saw Air Force pilot Dayton Ragland, a Black man from Kansas City, on the front page of The Call.
 Having grown up in racist segregation, he instantly "wigged out", becoming inspired to follow this career path while thinking "This is insane.
 I didn't even know they let black pilots get anywhere near airplanes. ...
 Where did he get trained?
 How did he get in the military?
-How did all this stuff happen right before my nose?".
+How did all this stuff happen right before my nose?"
 In 1951, he became the first African-American male to graduate from Bishop Ward High School, a private Catholic high school in Kansas City, Kansas.
 He was a member of the National Honor Society and earned a scholarship to attend the Kansas City Art Institute.
-Dwight enrolled in Kansas City Junior College (later renamed Metropolitan Community College) and graduated with an Associate of Arts degree in engineering in 1953.
+Dwight enrolled at Kansas City Junior College and graduated with an Associate of Arts degree in engineering in 1953.